EmmaPesjak/Game-of-Life-Python/Project/README.md

 Rim cells with the value None were mapped to their cell coordinates and stored in the population dictionary.
-In a new cell dictionary the cell state were extracted from the JSON data, the list of neighbours were converted to a list of tuples with the `tuple()` function in a small `for-loop` (and later also cell age was added here.
+In a new cell dictionary the cell state were extracted from the JSON data, the list of neighbours were converted to a list of tuples with the `tuple()` function in a small `for-loop` (and later also cell age was added here).
 Lastly the cell dictionary was then mapped with the coordinates in the population dictionary.

 For the grade B requirements, the functions `create_logger` and `simulation_decorator` were completed.
 The `run_simulation` function was yet again changed and decorated to the definition stated in the project guidance.